-The MSc CM Scheme has been formulated through the University's Validation procedure commencing with approval at First Filter in July 2009, with the Curriculum and Assessment Enhancement Workshop in Oct 2009 and the Validation Review panel during 2010.
-The Review and Validation Panels include internal peers from the University and external subject specialists from academia, professions and industry to ensure the academic integrity, comparability of the course to those offered in other Universities and the relevance to employers.
+The course was initially approved by a University Validation Panel in 2010.
+The panel included internal peers from the University and external subject specialists from academia and industry to ensure the comparability of the course to those offered in other universities and the relevance to employers.
 Periodic course review helps to ensure that the curriculum is up-to-date and that the skills gained on the course continue to be relevant to employers.

-Annual monitoring each year ensures that the courses are running effectively and that issues that might affect the student experience have been appropriately addressed.
-Staff consider the outcomes from each Course Committee, evidence of student progression and achievement, the reports from External Examiners as well as results from the student surveys, to evaluate the effectiveness of the course.
-The University audits this process and the outcomes are reported to the Academic Council of the University, which has overall responsibility for the maintenance of quality and standards in the University.
+The course is monitored each year by the Faculty to ensure it is running effectively and that issues which might affect the student experience have been appropriately addressed.
+Staff will consider evidence about the course, including the outcomes from each Course Committee, evidence of student progression and achievement and the reports from external examiners, to evaluate the effectiveness of the course.
+The Annual Monitoring Sub-Committee considers the Faculty action plans resulting from this process and the outcomes are reported to the Academic Council, which has overall responsibility for the maintenance of quality and standards in the University.